vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 41\), 2 Jamkhedkar attributed the inscription to Prabhāvatī Guptā \(Jamkhedkar

-1987a, 340\), an attribution for which he adduced arguments in a subsequent article that was published in M.ṣ Nagaraja Rao \(eḍ\), Kusumā˜

-njali, vol. I in
+1987a, 340\), an attribution for which he adduced arguments in a subsequent article that was published in M.ṣ Nagaraja Rao \(eḍ\), Kusumāñjali, vol. I in

 1987 \(Jamkhedkar 1987b, pp. 217–23\).
 In the latter publication the text of the inscription was edited and an interpretation of it was given \( op. ciṭ  220 f.\).